ritagnunes/PulseqDiffusion/paper/paper.md

 ---

 # Summary
-Magnetic Resonance Imaging (MRI) acquisitions consist of the sequential application of radio-frequency and magnetic field gradient pulses.
+Magnetic Resonance Imaging (MRI) acquisitions consist of a series of radio-frequency and magnetic field gradient pulses.
 Diffusion-Weighted Imaging (DWI) is a widely used type of MRI pulse sequence providing a key image contrast for clinical brain applications such as stroke imaging [@schellinger2010stroke].

-Developing new acquisition strategies for DWI acquisition typically requires access to and expertise on the programming environment of the MRI vendor.
-Pulseq [@layton2017pulseq] is an open source file standard for pulse sequences that enables to deploy the exact same protocol on both Siemens/GE via [TOPPE](https://toppemri.github.io)
+Developing new acquisition strategies for DWI acquisition typically requires access to and expertise on the programming environment of the MRI vendor; this limitation has been mitigated though the introduction of Pulseq [@layton2017pulseq], an open source file standard for pulse sequences that enables to deploy the exact same protocol on both Siemens/GE via [TOPPE](https://toppemri.github.io)
 [@nielsen2018toppe] and [Bruker](https://github.com/pulseq/bruker_interpreter) platforms, and potentially also on in-house built MRI systems.
 In this work we introduce `PulseqDiffusion` to enable open-source DWI pulse sequence programming, using PyPulseq [@ravi2019pypulseqjoss; @ravi2018pulseq-gpi], a Python-based implementation of Pulseq [@layton2017pulseq].
 We have leveraged this tool for published research works [@nunes2020dwpypulseq; @fernandes2020snr].